strimzi/proposals/056-zk-kraft-migration.md

 #### Phase 1: Provisioning the KRaft controller quorum

-At the beginning of this phase, it's still possible to not move forward with the migration.
+At the beginning of this phase, it's still possible to back out of the migration.

 **_Preconditions_**